Mixing times of data-augmentation Gibbs samplers for high-dimensional probit regression: Main results

 In our context, this means that the mixing time of $\PDA$ is upper bounded by the one of the two-block Gibbs Sampler targeting the corresponding prior distribution, i.e.\ $N(\beta \mid m,Q_0^{-1})N(z \mid X\beta,I_n)$, and similarly for $\PGS$ and the corresponding marginal prior on $z$.
 In other words, we can ignore the likelihood because in this context it can only speed up the convergence of both $\PDA$ and $\PGS$.

-The results of \cite{ascolani2024entropy} are limited to the random scan case: we apply them directly to $\PGS$ in Section \ref{sec:proof_main}.
+The results of \cite{ascolani2024entropy} are limited to the random scan case: we apply them directly to $\PGS$ in Section \ref{sec:proof_main} of the Supplementary Material.
 Extending the approach to the case of two-block deterministic-scan samplers (also called Data Augmentation samplers, such as $\PDA$), requires some technical work, which we carry out in Section \ref{sec:theory}.
-Before doing that, we discuss and analyze the implications of Theorem \ref{theo:mixing_times} in various regimes of statistical interest, namely $g$ priors (Section \ref{sec:implications}), random design models (Section \ref{sec:implications}), models with and without the intercept (Section \ref{sec:intercept}); discuss the resulting computational complexity and compare it with the one of gradient-based samplers (Section \ref{sec:comp_cost}) and provide numerical illustrations (Section \ref{sec:simulation}).
+Before doing that, we discuss the related literature (Section \ref{sec:literature}) and analyze the implications of Theorem \ref{theo:mixing_times} in various regimes of statistical interest, namely $g$ priors (Section \ref{sec:implications}), random design models (Section \ref{sec:implications}), models with and without the intercept (Section \ref{sec:intercept}); discuss the resulting computational complexity and compare it with the one of gradient-based samplers (Section \ref{sec:comp_cost}) and provide numerical illustrations (Section \ref{sec:simulation}).
 Finally, we provide some guarantees on using the prior as a starting distribution in Section \ref{sec:starting_distribution}.
 The code to reproduce the numerical experiments is available at \url{https://github.com/gzanella/ProbitDA}.